QRho/IBMCapstoneProject/README.md

 # IBMCapstoneProject

-# This project is part of the IBM Data Science Capstone Projet
+# This project is part of the IBM Data Science Capstone Project